 Board-designated net assets consist of bequests and other gifts received which the board has designated for the Goergeny Fund, Operating Reserve Fund, and Fund for Excellence.
-The Organization has a goal to maintain an operating reserve in an amount equal to six to eight months of average monthly operating costs, which exclude net assets with donor restriction - time and purpose, in-kind and other noncash expenses.
-Such average monthly costs were approximately \$88,000 and \$93,000 for the years ended December 31 2022 and 2021, respectively.
-The Foundation had approximately 29 months and nearly 25 months of financial assets available to meet its average monthly operating costs for the years ended December 31, 2022 and 2021, respectively.
+The organization has a goal to maintain an operating reserve in an amount equal to six to eight months of average monthly operating costs, which exclude net assets with donor restriction - time and purpose, in-kind, and other noncash expenses.
+Such average monthly costs were approximately \$94,000 and \$88,000 for the years ended December 31 2023 and 2022, respectively.
+The Foundation had approximately 29 months of financial assets available to meet its average monthly operating costs for the years ended December 31, 2023 and 2022.